-OUTSIDE THREAD MILLING (Cycle 267, DIN/ISO: G267, software 4.10 option 19)
+4.10 OUTSIDE THREAD MILLING (Cycle 267, DIN/ISO: G267)

 Program a positioning block for the starting point (stud center) in the working plane with radius compensation R0.

 The offset required before countersinking at the front should be determined ahead of time.
 You must enter the value from the center of the stud to the center of the tool (uncorrected value).